westmere7/Adflow_local/README.md

 ### 1. How do I build a full campaign banner set quickly from scratch?
 1. **Create Project** — **File → New Project…**, enter a name, default ClickTag, and target formats (e.g. 300×250, 728×90, 160×600).
 2. **Core Design** — focus the **300×250** canvas.
-Add background elements, copy, headlines, logos and CTA buttons, and arrange the layout exactly how you want it.
+Add the background, headings, body copy, logo and CTA button, and arrange the layout.
 3. **Generate Set** — click the canvas background, hit **Auto-resize** in the left panel, select your target formats, and click **Create Resize**.
 Adflow handles placement and sets up Link Groups automatically.
 4. **Refine & Sync** — double-click text layers to edit copy across sizes in real time via Live-Link.
 5. **Batch Export** — hit **Export** in the top bar to package ZIP archives for all canvases.